Using the Snowflake Method to Write a Novel

 This is the first stage where you, the story designer, will roll up your sleeves and get your hands dirty.
 Armed with your short character summaries and your one-page plot, you will now create a one-page dossier for each major character (and a half-page for the minor ones).

-If you want a bit more guidance, you can find various online guides to fleshing out characters, or download and fill out a character development template.
+If you want a bit more guidance, you can find various online guides to fleshing out characters, or download and fill out this free character profile template.
 By going deep into your major characters’ backstories, you’ll likely discover reasons why they might behave in a certain way during your story.

 Once your character bible is complete, you then write a synopsis for each character.
 This involves outlining each character’s journey through the novel.
 This is perhaps one of the most useful parts of the snowflake method — especially when you’re writing for plot-heavy genres such as mystery or suspense.
 What a character knows at any given point in the book will factor heavily into whether the story ‘works’.